-- (a) the registered medical practitioner files with the Medical Council, in such form and manner as may be specified on the Medical Council's website, a declaration that he - - (i) is currently in reduced practice; or - (ii) will be in reduced practice commencing on a specified date; and - (b) the Medical Council grants its approval for the registered medical practitioner to rely on item 8 or 9 (as the case may be) of the Fourth Schedule.
+- (a) the registered medical practitioner files with the Medical Council, in such form and manner as may be specified on the Medical Council's website, a declaration that he - - (i) is currently in reduced practice; or - (ii) will be in reduced practice commencing on a specified date; and

+(b) the Medical Council grants its approval for the registered medical practitioner to rely on item 8 or 9 (as the case may be) of the Fourth Schedule.

-(4) A registered medical practitioner mentioned in paragraph (3) may resume practice only if, in the period of 24 months immediately preceding the date on which the registered medical practitioner wishes to resume practice that he has indicated to the Medical Council, he obtains at least 50 continuing medical education points of which -
+(4) A registered medical practitioner mentioned in paragraph (3) may resume practice only if, in the period of 24 months immediately preceding the date on which the registered medical practitioner wishes to resume practice as he has indicated to the Medical Council, he obtains at least 50 continuing medical education points of which at least 10 are from one or more general or specific core programmes.
+[S 148/2018 wef 01/04/2018]